 We offer something very special, without which it is virtually impossible to create a useful 3D model.
 This is the Workswell ThermoFormat – software that allows you to mass edit hundreds of thermograms at once.
 ThermoFormat makes it easy to change the emissivity or temperature range of a large number of images in a matter of minutes.
 Nobody else can offer you software like Workswell ThermoFormat!

 Of course, software isn’t the only thing that matters – great hardware is critical.
 The Workswell WIRIS Pro offers high-quality thermal images, with a resolution 640×512 px.
 Other parameters are also important, and they include high thermal sensitivity, minimal temperature drift (even during long flights), and very high thermogram homogeneity.

 Thanks to these properties, Workswell makes it easy to assemble large orthophotomaps in a given temperature spectrum.
 The problems can then be clearly and transparently localized and identified.
 Here, more than anywhere, a picture is worth a thousand words.

 Workswell wiris pro detects Typical Green Roof Problems

-Typical green roof (and facade) problems detected with Workswell WIRIS Pro include:
+Typical green roof (and facade) problems detected with Workswell WIRIS Pro thermal camera include:

 - Vegetation stresses due to drought.